KiotaAcademy/AI/NLP/README.md

 ## CLASSIFICATION PROBLEM

 here is where in our day to day conversations we can have different meaning under the same conversation.

+NLP combines techniques from computer science, linguistics, and machine learning to enable computers to understand, interpret, and generate human language in a meaningful way.